fatalinha/EvalSubtitle/comparing-metrics.md

 ### T-BLEU Headroom (TBHR)
 [Cherry21markup](https://www.isca-speech.org/archive/pdfs/interspeech_2021/cherry21_interspeech.pdf)

 Difference between upper bound of T-BLEU and actual T-BLEU.
 The upper bound is calculated as follows: The system’s predicted subtitle boundaries are ignored, and instead the unsegmented translation is aligned with the reference subtitles by minimizing WER.
 This gives subtitle boundaries that approximately maximize T-BLEU.
-This is a lower-is-better boundary error rate, interpretable as the amount of T-BLEU that could be recovered by improving only the poition of the boundaries.
+This is a lower-is-better boundary error rate, interpretable as the amount of T-BLEU that could be recovered by improving only the position of the boundaries.

 # Comparing metrics on contrastive pairs